Lesson 4: Getting There

 Younger or less skilled students can brainstorm examples of charts and graphs they see every day.
 These might include a "chore chart" at home, a report card, or a bus schedule.
 Discuss how these charts make it easier to understand information.
 Another option is to have students use the data that you have collected from the class census on favorite foods to create a chart on a classroom bulletin board.
 Students can easily visualize their classmates' preferences.
 Reinforce the idea that charts and graphs make it easier to understand information about a number of people or items because they help to visualize and organize the data.

 Older or more skilled students can create and implement their own census of another class.
-Ask them to organize the information in a pictograph to share with the class.
-You may create a bulletin board with the pictographs to display students’ work.
+Ask them to organize the information on a pictograph to share with the class.
+You may create a bulletin board with the pictographs to display students' work.

 Student Worksheet 4: 1) Two students in Ms. Petersen's class; 2) Most students walk to school; 3) 23